xadahiya/xadahiya.github.io/_posts/2017-06-24-Hydrus-in-detail.md

 Setting up a new Hydra server from Hydrus is actually pretty straightforward and involves the following steps:
 ### 1. The first step is parsing the `HydraClasses` and their `SupportedProperties` from the OWL vocabulary.
-To setup a new Hydra server you need to provide an OWL vocabulary.
+To set up a new Hydra server you need to provide an OWL vocabulary.

 `Hydrus.hydraspec.parser` can be used to generate parsed classes.
 Just import the OWL vocabulary in `parser.py` and run it.
 It will parse and convert all the OWL classes and properties into `HydraClasses` and their `SupportedProperties`.